ygboucherk/prima-pool-server/docs/protocol/negotiation.md

 ### `DELETE /v1/accounts/{account_id}/keys/{key_id}`  (auth: session token)

 Revokes a key.
-Revoking a worker key permanently invalidates that worker's credential and removes it from any waitlist/cluster (churn is v1+; see [churn.md](churn.md)).
+Revoking a worker key permanently invalidates that worker's credential — its next heartbeat then fails with 401, and the normal liveness sweep marks it offline and removes it from any waitlist/cluster (churn is v1+; see [churn.md](churn.md)).
 This is **distinct from going offline**: an offline worker keeps its key and can return; a revoked key cannot be reused (the worker must be re-registered with a new key).